trueos/pcbsd/src-qt5/docs/controlpanel.rst

    User Profile" button once you are finished making your changes.
 Otherwise, click the "Apply to Session" button.
 If you just click the "Close" button, your changes will not be saved.

 Click the "Keyboard model" drop-down menu to select the type of keyboard.
-Note that the default model of "Generic 104-key PC" does **not** enable support for special keys such as multimedia or Windows keys.
+Note that the default model of "Generic 104-key PC" does **not** support special keys such as multimedia or Windows keys.
 You will need to change this default to enable support for hot keys.

 To add another keyboard layout, click the "+" button, which will open the screen shown in Figure 8.13b.
 Highlight the desired layout.
 This will activate the